 The presented building concepts for business parks in two levels with bridge structures and integrated green spaces offer an innovative way to use limited space efficiently while creating a sustainable environment.
 Consideration of accessibility, efficient transport and sufficient green space helps to promote sustainable and future-oriented development.
 The implementation of these concepts requires careful planning, cooperation between different stakeholders and consideration of the needs of all parties involved.

-A new "Guideline for industrial estates" has been prepared within this framework, with many questions that should be answered.
-It provides essential help in assessing whether a commercial area makes sense in this location.
+A new "Guideline for Commercial Areas" has been produced within this framework, with many questions that should be answered.
+It provides essential help in assessing whether a commercial area is

 The new freight stations or train formation facilities described cannot be built everywhere and the lorry should not have to travel so far, max.
 50 km to the next freight station.
 Therefore, small simple freight stations are necessary.
 Building these small freight stations over the existing tracks or over a small passenger station saves a lot of space and facilitates lorry traffic by rail.
 In this way, sidings for truck traffic could also be made possible in rural areas.

 This video uses a LEGO model to show a small passenger station that has been converted into a small freight station.
 The freight track is led over the station.
 A loading and unloading station for

 lorries is built on top.
 The new digital goods wagon, see above, point 2, is pushed out of the train with a transfer table.
 The train rejoins and can continue its journey.
 Now the wagon is loaded

 and unloaded via the ends and can continue with the next train.
 This is a quick transfer point for the claim of more goods on the rail.
 A new improved version will follow shortly